1. You want confidence

 2.5 Progressive Regulation – Emerging Legislation & Regulation

 The role of policing the financial services industry in Ireland falls mostly to the Central Bank of Ireland.
 The role of the Central Bank is constantly evolving and they are continuously developing the manner in which we are regulated.
-The Central Bank’s role in consumer protection as currently in place is described on their website Consumer Protection Code
+The Central Bank’s role in consumer protection as currently in place is described in their Consumer Protection Code

 They regulate us under a number of Statutes in relation to our various roles as;

 - Investment intermediary – under section 26 of the Investment Intermediaries Act 1995, which covers most of the products provided the life insurance industry, and bank deposits.